getcarina/getcarina.com/_posts/2016-05-26-simple-saas-with-jclouds-and-carina.md

 }
 ```

-If running embedded, we parse the local "access" directory.
-Otherwise, the credentials files will be located on a Tomcat container, within the `/usr/loca/access` directory.
-That's right, the we will be running and testing the Tomcat example application within a Docker container as well, and it will control other Docker containers.
+If Tomcat is running embedded, you parse the local "access" directory.
+Otherwise, the credentials files are located on a Tomcat container, within the `/usr/loca/access` directory.
+That's right, you will be running and testing the Tomcat example application within a Docker container as well, and it will control other Docker containers.
 This example runs everything containerized.

-The `doGet` method handles `GET` requests against our controller.
-The action executed is determined by the `action` get parameter:
+The `doGet` method handles `GET` requests against the controller.
+The action that is executed is determined by the `action` get parameter:

 ```
 String action = request.getParameter("action");